bugg-resources/.github/profile/README.md

 ## Team

-The Bugg project was founded and is led by [Sarab Sethi](https://profiles.imperial.ac.uk/sarab.sethi) (Imperial College London).
-Technical development has been undertaken by Monad Gottfried, UP Creative, and JBOTS.
+The Bugg project was founded and is led by [Dr. Sarab Sethi](https://profiles.imperial.ac.uk/sarab.sethi) (Imperial College London).
+Significant technical development has been undertaken by Monad Gottfried, UP Creative, and JBOTS and key academic collaborators include Prof. Robert Ewers, Prof. Nick Jones, Dr. Lorenzo Picinali, and Dr. David Orme.